1kevinvh/PowerBI-Visualization/README.md

 # HoK_PowerBI

 These are my PowerBI projects and practice.
-To open the file, download the PowerBI file from the projects folder by clicking 'View Raw' and open the file in PowerBI.
+To open the file, download the PowerBI file from the projects folder by clicking download and open the file in PowerBI.

 ## Personal Project, Data Visualization: Superstore Sales Dashboard

 This is a project I worked on to practice and showcase PowerBI and Data Visualization skills.
-I downloaded the database from kaggle.com and imported it into PowerBI.
+I downloaded the data from kaggle.com and imported it into PowerBI.

 I broke the visualization into separate parts: Overview, Orders, and Revenue.